GuillainM/Prometheus-Station/docs/03-kiwix-configuration.md

-# Step 3: Kiwix Configuration & Web Interface
+# Step 3: Kiwix configuration & web interface

 **Goal:** Transform Kiwix from a basic server into a polished, professional knowledge station with custom landing page and monitoring tools.